mitre/data-owner-tools/README.md

 ## Mapping LINKIDs to PATIDs

 When anonlink matches across data owners / partners, it identifies records by their position in the file.
 It essentially uses the line number in the extracted PII file as the identifier for the record.
-When results are returned from the DCC, it will assign a LINK_ID to a line number in the PII CSV file.
+When results are returned from the linkage agent, it will assign a LINK_ID to a line number in the PII CSV file.

 To map the LINK_IDs back to PATIDs, use the `linkid_to_patid.py` script.
-The script takes two arguments:
+The script takes four arguments:

-1. The path to the PII CSV file
+1. The path to the PII CSV file.
-1. The path to the LINK_ID CSV file provided by the DCC
+2. The path to the LINK_ID CSV file provided by the linkage agent
-1. [Optional] The path to the `temp-data/*_hid_mapping.csv` file created by the `testing-and-tuning/answer_key_map.py` script (this should only be used if running with household linkage and testing against an answer key / ground truth)
+3. The path to the Household PII CSV file, either provided by the data owner directly or inferred by the `households.py` script
-1. [Optional] The path to the HOUSEHOLD_LINK_ID CSV file provided by the DCC if you provided household information
+4. The path to the HOUSEHOLDID CSV file provided by the linkage agent if you provided household information

-The script will create a file called `linkid_to_patid.csv` with the mapping of LINK_IDs to PATIDs in the `output/` folder by default.
-If you are testing and running household linkage this will also create a `linkid_to_hid.csv` file in the `output/` folder.
+If both the PII CSV and LINK_ID CSV file are provided as arguments, the script will create a file called `linkid_to_patid.csv` with the mapping of LINK_IDs to PATIDs in the `output/` folder by default.
+If both the household PII CSV and LINK_ID CSV file are provided as arguments this will also create a `householdid_to_patid.csv` file in the `output/` folder.

 ## Cleanup